aanastasiou/dgtools/doc/source/superstack.rst

 Again, both of these operations **always** referencing the top of the stack.

-The Superstack system also has an Arithmetic Logic Unit which operates on the stack directly to add, subtrack, multiply, divide and carry out other operations as well, **always** via the top of the stack.
+The Superstack system also has an Arithmetic Logic Unit which operates over the top of the stack and can carry out the four basic arithmetic operations (plus modulo) and the 3 basic logical operations.

 And finally, the Superstack can read a value from the input and output a value to the output.
 This might sound similar to Brainuck's facilities, *but*, Superstack extends those because in addition to ``input, output``, it also has commands